input-output-hk/jormungandr-nix/README.md

 # Setting up nix

 Setting up the IOHK binary cache will significantly decrease build time:
+Add the below to the nix.conf file in /etc/nix/nix.conf   (create it if it does not exist)

 ```
 substituters = https://cache.nixos.org https://hydra.iohk.io
 trusted-substituters =
 trusted-public-keys = hydra.iohk.io:f/Ea+s+dFdN+3Y/G+FDgSq+a5NEWhJGzdjvKNGv0/EQ= cache.nixos.org-1:6NCHdD59X431o0gWypbMrAURkbJ16ZPMQFGspcDShjY=
 ```

+# If you are on WSL, you will also need to add the following flags due to some NixOS required workarounds for WSL:
+- Work around missing cgroups support https://github.com/Microsoft/WSL/issues/994 `sandbox = false`
+- Work around incorrect file locking https://github.com/Microsoft/WSL/issues/2395 `use-sqlite-wal = false`

 On NixOS this can be done with: